Undertow · Chapter 12

 Chapter 12: The Mother

-The phone rang at seven o'clock on Sunday evening, the way it had rung at seven o'clock on every Sunday evening for the past fifteen years, the call that arrived with the punctuality of a tide, the regularity of a thing that was governed not by choice but by rhythm, by the rhythm of the week that said: Sunday is the day, seven is the hour, the phone will ring and the voice on the other end will be his mother's voice and the voice will ask the questions and the questions will be the same questions and the answers will be the lies, the careful constructed protective lies that James told his mother every Sunday because the truth was the weight and the weight was not hers to carry, because she had carried enough, because she had given him the water and the water had given him the life and the life had given him the weight and the returning of the weight to its source was not gratitude but cruelty, and James was not cruel to his mother, had never been cruel to his mother, would absorb the weight himself before he would transfer an ounce of it to the woman in San Diego who had given him the thing that made the weight possible.
+The phone rang at seven o'clock on Sunday evening, the way it had rung at seven o'clock on every Sunday evening for the past fifteen years.
+The call arrived with the punctuality of a tide.
+Sunday was the day, seven was the hour, his mother's voice would ask the questions, and the answers would be the careful protective lies James told because the truth was weight and the weight was not hers to carry.
+She had carried enough.
+She had given him the water, and the water had given him the life, and the life had given him the weight.
+Returning that weight to its source would not be gratitude but cruelty.

 Carol.
 She was Carol to James, had always been Carol to James, not Mom, not Mother, not the formal or informal appellations that other sons used for their mothers.
 Carol.
 The name she had introduced herself with when she met people, the name on her driver's license, the shortened form of Caroline that she had adopted in high school and had carried through her life the way a person carried a key -- automatically, without thought, the thing that opened the doors of daily interaction, the name that said: I am Carol, I am this person, I am the person you may call by this name.
 Keith had called her Caroline.
 Keith was the only person who called her Caroline, the formal name reserved for the formal relationship, the marriage name, the name that belonged to the house on Hawthorne Avenue and the kitchen with the Formica counter and the eleven years of the marriage that had produced James and then had produced the silence and then had produced the departure, the departure to California in 1999 when James was eleven and the world was about to end because the computers were about to fail and the calendars were about to reset and the civilization was about to collapse, which it did not, which the computers did not, which the calendars did not, but which the marriage did, the marriage collapsing not because of the millennium but because of the accumulated distance between a man who did not speak and a woman who needed speech, between a man whose language was the tools and the bench and the structural presence and a woman whose language was the spoken word, the conversation, the verbal exchange that was the currency of intimacy and that Keith did not trade in, could not trade in, the currency being foreign to him, being a language he had never learned, the way he had never learned to swim, the absence being not a choice but a history, and the history was the marriage, and the marriage was the distance, and the distance was the departure.